 December 14, 2011 | 11 Comments

-Judging by the headlines, the American solar industry is going through some rocky times.
+New Hampshire, USA -- Judging by the headlines, the American solar industry is going through some rocky times.
 The Solyndra bankruptcy, the solar trade complaint filed against China and the pending expiration of a wildly popular grant program continue to provided fodder for an increasingly politicized discussion.

 Perhaps lost in all of this is that a whole lot of people are quietly putting up a whole lot of solar.
 According to new data presented Wednesday by GTM Research, the third quarter of 2011 was easily the best ever for American installers.